Allow us to access your location, phone contacts and photos to read this article.

 Getting or not getting this permission will change the entire user experience.

-You shouldn’t overwhelm your users with a series of app permission requests when starting the app the first time.
+You shouldn’t overwhelm your users with a series of app permission requests when starting the app for the first time.
 This might work if the users are familiar with your app and know the benefits they get from accepting.

 If not, it’s likely that they won’t accept it.
 Moreover, you lose the chance to ask them again for permission.

-Ask in context
+Ask in Context